 Controler of Lyricon II

-Tom Scott, Michał Urbaniak, Sonny Rollins, Wayne Shorter and Michael Brecker have used occasionally the EWI (electronic wind instrument), a synthesizer of Akai whose controler is a wind instrument similar to the saxophone in the mouthpiece and in the employment of the fingers to produce them notas.
+Tom Scott, Michał Urbaniak, Sonny Rollins, Wayne Shorter and Michael Brecker have used occasionally the EWI (electronic wind instrument), a synthesizer of Akai whose controler is a wind instrument similar to the saxophone in the mouthpiece and in the employment of the fake watches fingers to produce them notas.
 Instrument similar and previous to the EWI is the liricon (lyricon), of that it is said that the first musician in using it professionally was Chuck Greenberg, the director of the band Shadowfax.
 Tambien Michał Urbaniak has touched it and, between others, Tom Scott, which can be heard doing it, for example, on the disc of L. Subramaniam Spanish Wave.